EQ Bank GIC rates

 Cons

 • Non-redeemable.
-Your funds are locked in to an EQ Bank GIC and you can’t redeem your GIC before it matures.
+Your funds are locked in an EQ Bank GIC, and you can’t redeem your GIC before it matures.

 • No variable rate options.
-If you want a variable rate GIC so you can take advantage of any interest rate rises, you’ll need to consider other providers.
+If you want a variable rate GIC to take advantage of any interest rate hikes, you’ll need to consider other providers.

 • No physical branches.
 EQ Bank doesn’t have any physical branches if you want in-person customer service.